homotechsual/HaloAPI/Docs/MarkDown/New-HaloTeam.md

 # New-HaloTeam

 ## SYNOPSIS

-Creates a team via the Halo API.
+Creates one or more teams via the Halo API.

 ## SYNTAX